Academic Burnout: How to Recognize and Avoid it

 Set Attainable Goals

-Set realistic and achievable goals.
+Set realistic and achievable goals and create you own reading list.
 Feeling perpetually behind can lead to frustration and a sense of failure, even if you’ve accomplished a lot.
 Be kind to yourself and celebrate small victories.

 Prioritize Basics: Sleep, Diet, and Free Time